*This article has been updated on April 12 2019 with the most recent numbers of refugees and businesses participating on the Refugees Talent platform.

 “It’s a fundamental element in our service to do social work,” Dacho said.
 “There’s no way you can deal with these people otherwise.
 They have great experience, but they have suffered a lot at home, and it’s a different culture.”
 Even discussing previous jobs can be difficult for refugees who have endured trauma, and ordinary recruitment agencies lack the experience to deal sensitively with these issues.

 At the same time, refugee candidates need a group that can credibly represent them to businesses.
 Refugee Talent has developed an online platform which anonymises résumés and allows employers to search for qualified candidates.
 The system is popular among employers trying to reduce the role of unconscious bias in their hiring.

 The technology allows Refugee Talent to serve refugees across Australia, where longer-running service providers are usually confined to a single city or state.
-There are about 2000 refugee candidates currently on Refugee Talent’s platform, and the group has partnered with 300 businesses since its launch in February 2016.
+As of April 2019, there are about 15000 refugee candidates on the Refugee Talent’s platform, and the group has partnered with 700 businesses since its launch in February 2016.

 Alio’s RCJP in Canada has a similar dual function.
 The group works with refugees to help them find potential areas of employment, and negotiate the maze of government-supported services to prepare them for employment.
 But it also works with businesses and employment agencies to identify how existing programs may need to be tweaked for refugees’ specific needs.

 “In Canada there are a lot of businesses that are open to employing refugees, they like the idea,” Alio said.
 “For us it’s about convincing them to approach recruitment in tailored ways that make that possible.”
 That can mean, for example, being more open to interviewing candidates whose experience is not an exact fit for the position but could still be relevant.